RaunakMane13/Dbcompare/legacy/README.md

-This folder contains deprecated files kept for historical reference.
-Not used by the app.
+This folder contains **old redundant files** kept for historical reference.
+They are not used by the app and should not be imported or executed.
+Keep code here only when it has been replaced by a newer version and must be retained for reference.